azeonwy/dominioncards/README.md

 **Usage**:
 - Connect Nightbot or Streamlabs Cloudbot to your Twitch channel.
-- Nightbot or Streamlabs Cloudbot might need to be modded.
 - Make a new custom !card command as per above.
 - Type in Twitch chat _!card sentry_ OR _!card throne_room_ OR _!card will-o'-wisp_.